Sagogn

-Sagogn ([sɐˈɡɔɲ]; Sagens) is a municipality in the Surselva Region in the canton of Graubünden in Switzerland.
+Sagogn ([sɐˈɡɔɲ]; Sagens) is a municipality in the Surselva Region in the canton of the Grisons in Switzerland.

 History

 Sagogn is first mentioned in 765 as Secanio.

 Geography

 Sagogn has an area, As of 2006, of 7 km2.
 Of this area, 23.2% is used for agricultural purposes, while 59.7% is forested.
 Of the rest of the land, 4.7% is settled (buildings or roads) and the remainder (12.4%) is non-productive (rivers, glaciers or mountains).

 Before 2017, the municipality was located in the Ilanz sub-district of the Surselva district, after 2017 it was part of the Surselva Region.
 It is on the northern slope above the Vorderrhein on the bank of the Gruob (or Foppa).
 It consists of the village sections of Innerdorf (Vitg Dadens) and Ausserdorf (Vitg Dado).
 Until 1943 Sagogn was known by its German name as Sagens.